Management Staff Guidelines:

-- Start a special shopping hour for the elderly, the most at risk population for the virus.
+- Start a special shopping hour for the elderly, the most at-risk population for the virus.
 Have staff offer extra assistance to shoppers during this time.

 - If necessary, change the store hours to match local restrictions.
 Make sure you care for employees and offer them support during the crisis.

-- Consider a no return policy for the next couple months.
+- Consider a no return policy for the next couple of months.
 This limits the spreading of germs to customers and staff members.

 - Update your customers of changes to store policy using online tools like social media and your website.

 - Take store sales online.
 This can be done in a matter of days with our software. [read more]

 - Provide a mobile checkout option.
 This encourages shorter lines, saving you money on staffing costs. [read more]